emqx/emqx-docs/en_US/dashboard/system.md

 ![image](./assets/users.png)

 > All users have admin rights to delete other users, but you cannot delete the currently logged in user on the Dashboard.
-> For security reasons, starting with EMQX 5.0.0, Dashboard user credentials cannot be used for REST API authentication.
+> For security reasons, starting with EMQX 5.0.0, Dashboard user cannot be used for REST API authentication.

 ## API Keys